XDZhelheim/CS205_C_CPP_Lab/project4/README.md

 3. Do not use memory hard copy if a matrix object is assigned to another.
 4. Implement some frequently used operators.
 5. Implement region of interest (ROI) to avoid memory hard copy.
-6. Test the program on X86 and ARM platforms, and describe the differences.
+6. Test the program on X86 and Arm platforms, and describe the differences.

 ### 1.2 Development Environment